 The Canadian and Tasmanian Bills are very similar

-The Canadian Bill is very similar to the 2013 Tasmanian Voluntary Assisted Dying Bill (and the likely 2016 Bill) which also did not allow assisted dying for those groups.
-The Bills are very similar on other key aspects and demonstrate how well prepared the Tasmanian Bill was:
+The Canadian Bill is very similar to the 2013 Tasmanian Voluntary Assisted Dying Bill (and the likely 2016 Bill).
+The Bills are very similar on other key aspects and demonstrate how well prepared the Tasmanian Bill was.

 - Both Bills require the request to be voluntary and made by a competent adult (18 or over)

 - Both require the person making the request for assisted dying to be very seriously ill and with great suffering.
 The Canadian Bill requires the person to have a “grievous and irremediable medical condition” which is defined as including “a serious and incurable illness, disease or disability”, “in an advanced state of irreversible decline in capability” and, as a result, experiencing “enduring physical or psychological suffering that is intolerable to them and that cannot be relieved under conditions that they consider acceptable”.
 The Tasmanian Bill required the person to be have an “incurable and irreversible medical condition, whether caused by illness, disease or injury”, “that is causing persistent and not relievable suffering for the person that is intolerable for the person”.

 - Neither require a prognosis of the likely time before death is expected.
 The Canadian Bill requires that the person’s “natural death has become reasonably foreseeable, taking into account all of their medical circumstances, without a prognosis necessarily having been made as to the specific length of time that they have remaining”.
 The Tasmanian Bill required the person to be in the advanced stages of the medical condition.

 - Both require an independent doctor to confirm the first doctor’s view that the person meets all the requirements.